-The Albany Dutchmen rallied from a 3-0 deficit, scoring eleven unanswered runs to claim an 12-5 victory over the Mohawk Valley DiamondDawgs on Sunday evening at Bob Bellizzi Field in the state’s capital.
+The Albany Dutchmen rallied from a 3-0 deficit, scoring eleven unanswered runs to claim an 12-5 victory over the Mohawk Valley DiamondDawgs evening at Bob Bellizzi Field in the state’s capital.
 The win was the third straight win for the Dutchmen, and moved Albany within a half game of third place in the East Division of the PGCBL.

 The DiamondDawgs scored first, plating two runs in the top of the second inning.
 Ryan Stekl (Canisius) was hit by a pitch to lead off the inning.
 With one out in the frame, Colin Hawk (Indianapolis) drilled a double to left field, over the head of Albany’s outfielder.
 The two-bagger scored Stekl from first base to put Mohawk Valley on the board.
 Hawk then scored during the next at-bat, as he stole third base and took home on an errant throw.